VOLTTRON/volttron-echo/README.md

 ################################################################################################################

-# Amazon-Iot Device Shadow - Volttron
+# Connecting Volttron Central to Amazon-Iot Device Shadow
 Amazon Iot Device Shadow can be updated with Volttron Central data using Aws_Shadow agent and Aws_Shadow_Updater.

 ################################################################################################################

-# Using AwsShadowUpdater for sending Volttron data to Iot
+# Sending Volttron data to Amazon-Iot
 # aws_shadow_updater.py, aws_shadow.py, basicShadowUpdater.py,
 This agent demonstrates the use of updating shadow with Volttron Central data.
 It has two scripts, ``aws_shadow_updater.py`` and ``aws_shadow.py``.
 The aws_shadow_updater script is subscribed to Volttron Central through VIP setup.
 The aws_shadow scripts listens to delta events and updates the shadow in AWS iot cloud.